cinnData/DataSci-Summer/[DS-04] Basic stats in Pandas.md

 The method `.describe()` extracts a conventional statistical summary.
 Columns of type `object` are omitted, except when all the columns have that type.
 Then the report contains just counts.

 Basic statistics can also be calculated separately.
-For instance, ther method `.mean()` returns the column means.
+For instance, the method `.mean()` returns the column means of a data frame.
 Correlations are also pretty easy:

 * For a pair of series, `s1` and `s2`, `s1.corr(s2)` returns the **correlation** of `s1` and `s2`.